-As a parent to one high-strung, STRONG-WILLED, and free-spirited four year old boy, I experience days where I do not like the small person sitting beside me at the dinner table.
+As a parent to one high-strung, strong-willed, and free-spirited 4-year-old boy, I experience days where I do not like the small person sitting beside me at the dinner table.

 The constant sounds that come from his tiny voice so forcefully in the shapes of “NO!”
 “I WANT!”
 “RIGHT NOW!”
 “GIVE ME!” beat me down like a hammer does to the nail in the wall.
 His incessant rebuttals and negotiations make me want to hide deep down a dark hole, where I can’t be found.